Suspect in shootings at Northern Calif. farms was employee

 The new year has brought six mass killings in the U.S. in fewer than three weeks, accounting for 39 deaths.
 Three have occurred in California since Jan.
 16, according to a database compiled by The Associated Press, USA Today and Northeastern University.
 The database tracks every mass killing — defined as four dead not including the offender — committed in the U.S. since 2006.

-The killings occurred on the outskirts of Half Moon Bay, a city about 30 miles (48 kilometers) south of San Francisco.

-Half Moon Bay Vice Mayor Joaquin Jimenez said the victims included Chinese and Latino farmworkers.
+Half Moon Bay Vice Mayor Joaquin Jimenez said the victims of Monday's attack included Chinese and Latino farmworkers.
 Some workers lived at one of the facilities and children may have witnessed the shooting, she said.
-Corpus said it wasn’t immediately clear how the two locations were connected.

-The Sheriff’s Office first received reports of a shooting in the afternoon and found four people dead and a fifth wounded at the first scene.
-Officers then found three more people fatally shot nearby, Capt.
-Eamonn Allen said in a news release.
+The Sheriff’s Office first received reports of a shooting Monday afternoon and found four people dead and a fifth wounded at the first scene.
+Officers then found three more people fatally shot at a second farm nearby, Allen said.

 About two hours later, a sheriff’s deputy spotted Zhao’s car parked outside a sheriff’s substation in a strip mall and arrested him.

-Note: This story has been corrected to say that Zhao is 66, not 67, based on new information from the sheriff’s department.